drisso/zinb_analysis/README.md

 To fit the simulated datasets with n=10,000 cells, we used a [Makefile](https://github.com/drisso/zinb_analysis/blob/master/sims/figures/fig6ad-S13-S14/Makefile) to launch jobs on a server.
 Alternatively, you can just call [fitZinb10000.R](https://github.com/drisso/zinb_analysis/blob/master/sims/figures/fig6ad-S13-S14/fitZinb10000.R) from your terminal with the arguments you want.

+For any questions or issues with the code on this repository, please use the "Issues" tab.